-what happened was, she completely rewired the song she sang on and exploded my brain. then something else happened.
+What happened: she completely rewired the song she sang on and exploded my brain.
+Then something else happened.

-when i started recording SLEEPWALK i had this idea to “pay” people for contributing to my album by offering to record a song of theirs for free. i have no issues with paying anyone actual money if that’s what they’re most comfortable with, as long as it’s understood that it’s a straight session fee and no money is going to be generated by the music of mine they sing or play on. but i liked the idea of a musical trade, and i thought some fun might come out of recording people i hadn’t worked with before, assuming anyone took me up on the offer.
+When I started recording SLEEPWALK, I had this idea to “pay” people for contributing to my album by offering to record a song of theirs for free.
+I have no issues with paying anyone actual money if that’s what they’re most comfortable with, as long as it’s understood that it’s a straight session fee and no money is going to be generated by any music of mine they sing or play on.
+But I liked the idea of a musical trade.
+I thought some fun might come out of recording people I hadn’t worked with before, assuming anyone took me up on the offer.

-i stopped doing that after a while and stuck with the “i’ll pay you money if you like money” approach. but zara was one of the people who took me up on it when i was throwing the idea out there, and recording one song led to recording a whole album — another development i wasn’t anticipating.
+I stopped doing that after a while and stuck with the “I’ll pay you money if you like money” approach.
+But Zara was one of the people who took me up on it when I was still throwing the idea out there, and recording one song led to recording a whole album — another development I wasn’t anticipating.

-i don’t put my name out there as someone who does that kind of work, because it’s not a regular thing for me. these days i’m pretty selective in who i’ll work with when it comes to recording music that isn’t my own. to be blunt, if i don’t feel any connection with your music, i don’t see the point. i don’t charge enough to make musical work i can’t get enthusiastic about worthwhile. and if you want something that sounds like it’s been polished to death (a lot of engineers, producers, and artists seem to work very hard at achieving the sonic equivalent of a giant waxed, photoshopped-to-death scrotum), i’m the absolute last person you want to call.
+I don’t put my name out there as someone who does that kind of work, because it’s not a regular thing for me.
+These days I’m pretty selective in who I’ll work with when it comes to recording music that isn’t my own.
+If I don’t feel any connection with the music, I don’t see the point.
+I don’t charge enough to make musical work I can’t get enthusiastic about worthwhile.
+And if you want something that sounds like it’s been polished to death, I’m the absolute last person you want to call.

-on the other hand, if you want something imperfect that reflects the way you actually sound, without pitch-correction or sound replacement or laser hair removal or guided trigonometry, maybe i’m not the worst choice.
+On the other hand, if you want something imperfect that reflects the way you actually sound, without pitch-correction, sound replacement, laser hair removal, or guided trigonometry, maybe I’m not the worst choice.

-she has a very dynamic way of singing and playing guitar. songs will ramp up from whisper-quiet to intense strumming and belting without warning. and it’s not belting in the “i am singing loud because loud loud oh my god hear how loud i am” way. it’s more like her emotions are exploding out of her throat and this is the only way she can redirect them so they won’t explode you too.
+She has a very dynamic way of singing and playing guitar.
+Songs will ramp up from whisper-quiet to intense strumming and belting without warning.
+It’s not belting in the “I am singing loud because loud loud oh my God hear how loud I am” way.
+It’s more like her emotions are exploding out of her throat and this is the only way she can redirect them so they won’t explode you too.

-anyway. about that imperfection thing. there are brief drop-outs in two songs you can hear if you’re listening on headphones, where a finger or a shirt sleeve touches the capsule of one of the super-sensitive neumann KM184s pointed at the 65-year-old gibson LG-2 that’s become my default “you play guitar the right way? here’s something in standard tuning!” axe. and you can catch a car horn honking outside at the tail end of the penultimate song’s fade.
+There are brief drop-outs in two songs you can hear if you’re listening on headphones, where a finger or a shirt sleeve touches the capsule of one of the hyper-sensitive Neumann KM 184s pointed at the 1951 Gibson LG-2 that’s become my default “leave it in standard tuning for people who play guitar the right way” axe.
+And you can catch a car horn honking outside at the tail end of the penultimate song’s fade.

-i thought the performances were good enough, and the sonic flaws small and unobtrusive enough, that it didn’t make sense to re-record those things. those are the sort of flaws i think can add character to a recording when they’re not so jarring they take you out of the music.
+I thought the performances were good enough and the sonic flaws were small and unobtrusive enough that it didn’t make sense to re-record those things.
+Those are the sort of flaws I think can add character to a recording when they’re not so jarring they take you out of the music.